 Fabrice Guatrat is heading into his second season as an assistant coach with the North Carolina Courage in 2024.

 Gautrat spent the last three seasons on staff with the Chicago Red Stars, including a full-time capacity in 2022.
 He also worked with youth club Chicago FC United from 2018-22, taking over as academy director in 2020 to lead the program through a transition to the highly competitive Girls Academy.
 He coached in the United States Youth National Team camp in June of 2019.

-Boardman was on staff with the San Diego Wave last season and has been a U.S. Youth National Team network scout since 2020.
+Boardman was on staff with the San Diego Wave in 2022 and has been a U.S. Youth National Team network scout since 2020.

 Boardman helped the Wave to a playoff berth in their first season of competition in 2022.
 Prior to joining the Wave, she was a head coach for BEACH Futbol Club in California for over four years.
 She earned her USSF A license in 2018 and achieved her UEFA B license in 2021.
 She graduated from Long Beach State in May 2020 with a degree in kinesiology and exercise science.